Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: INTRODUCTION

 Time-series photometry has long been an essential tool to study the stellar properties as well as other astrophysical phenomena involving time-variant celestial objects.
 Long-term monitoring of stars to a very high degree of precision probes a wide range of frequencies.
-Over the last decades, there has been a rapid progress in consecutive, high-quality, and high-cadence transiting surveys.
+Over the last decades, there has been rapid progress in consecutive, high-quality, and high-cadence transiting surveys.
 Space-based missions including the Swift Ultraviolet/Optical Telescope \citep{Gehrels_etal_2004, Roming_etal_2005} is leading the high-energy regime, the CoRoT satellite \citep{Baglin_etal_2006} and the Kepler satellite \citep{Borucki_etal_2010} are searching for Earth-size planets and performing asteroseismology on the field stars.
 A summary of ground-based untargeted transient and variable surveys can be found at the Table~1 in \citet{Rau_etal_2009}.

-Consecutive monitoring for as long as months are not possible in single mid-latitude astronomical observatories.
+Consecutive monitoring for as long as months is not possible in single mid-latitude astronomical observatories.
 While space-based transient surveys achieve better accuracy due to the extremely low atmospheric absorption, turbulence, and light pollution, ground-based sites offer advantages such as unlimited cadence, flexible pointing, and the feasibility of following brighter targets.
-Taking the advantages of the long ``winter night'' as well as other remarkable observation conditions at Dome A, time-series carried out by small telescopes have already obtained data with high quality, opening a window for astroseismology at Antarctica plateau sites.
-These works demonstrated that highly photometric accuracy can be acquired by small aperture telescopes at Dome A, including the results from the 2008 \citep{Wang_etal_2011}, 2009 \citep{Oelkers_etal_2015}, and 2010 \citep{Wang_etal_2013} winter season with the 14.5 cm diameter Schmidt Chinese Small Telescope ARray (CSTAR, \citealp{Yuan_etal_2008}), the transiting planet candidates discovered by \citet{Crouzet_etal_2013} and \citet{Mekarnia_etal_2016} with a 10 cm diameter Antarctic Search for transiting ExoPlanets South telescope (ASTEP South, \citealp{Fressin_etal_2005, Crouzet_etal_2010}) and a 40 cm Newtonian telescope ASTEP 400 \citep{Daban_etal_2010}, and the variable stars observed during 2012 winter season \citep{Li_etal_2015} with a single unit of the Antarctic Survey Telescopes (AST3, \citealp{Yuan_etal_2014}).
+Taking the advantages of the long ``winter night'' as well as other remarkable observation conditions at Dome A, time-series carried out by small telescopes have already obtained data with high quality, opening a window for asteroseismology at Antarctica plateau sites.